coderefinery/train-the-trainer/_episodes/03-teaching-style.md

 ---

+# CodeRefinery Curriculum and Reverse Instructional Design

+When writing a CodeRefinery lesson, we take a “reverse” approach to instruction, as advanced in Wiggins and McTighe’s [Understanding by Design](http://www.worldcat.org/title/understanding-by-design/oclc/56491025), that keeps the focus firmly on learning outcomes.
+The order of preparation in this case becomes

+- Determine your learning objectives
+- Decide what constitutes evidence that objectives have been met, and design assessments to target that evidence
+- Design instruction: Sort assessments in order of increasing complexity, and write content that connects everything together

-### Working with learning objectives
+## Working with learning objectives

 Each CodeRefinery lesson usually has a *learning objectives* section.

-The "learning objectives" section is an easy thing to pass over when you're preparing to teach.
-It may seem obvious or unnecessary.
-However, good learning objectives are quite specific about the intended effect of a lesson on its learners.
+Good learning objectives are quite specific about the intended effect of a lesson on its learners.
 We aim to create learning objectives that are specific, accurate, and informative for both learners and instructors.

+## Using Bloom's Taxonomy to write effective learning objectives

 [Bloom's Taxonomy](https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/) is a framework for thinking about learning that breaks progress down into discrete, hierarchical steps.
 While many ideas have come and gone in education, Bloom's has remained a useful tool for educators, in particular because the